The original publishing date is March 10, 2020, and the content was revised and updated on December 24, 2024.

 Likewise, some severe illnesses may not reach the level of being critical illnesses and would therefore not be covered either.

 Your insurance company will be looking carefully at all the materials sent over by your doctor, containing their diagnosis and supporting evidence.
 It is important your doctor be as thorough and precise as possible.
-If their diagnosis does not fit the definition of critical illnesses covered by the policy, you could be denied.
+If their diagnosis does not fit the definition of critical illnesses covered by the policy, they could be denied.

 In addition, hard documentation is expected.
 Be sure to send any and all paperwork requested, to improve your chances of approval.

 In short, if a person lied or left critical information off of their insurance paperwork, that would be grounds to deny the benefits.
 For example, a person might omit a pre-existing condition to try to lower their premiums, but those sorts of omissions can lead to the policy itself being revoked.
+Disclosing pre-existing conditions during the application process is crucial, since insurance companies rely on this information to assess eligibility accurately.
+If your claim is denied, our insurance advisors can help navigate legal options or encourage you to appeal through the appropriate process.

 Plus, of course, you need to be current on your insurance payments to keep the insurance policy active.